asyaparfenova/movie_recommender/README.md

 For this project I used:
 - flask web-application framework for backend
 - html, css and javascript for backend
+- as the 'visual' base I used [Bootstrap] css-templates
-- for autocompletion form I used slightly modified code from [w3scool Lesson](https://www.w3schools.com/howto/howto_js_autocomplete.asp?fbclid=IwAR1FcWSdj9JA7dfCT6pJFAN05ZKD__FJZos3aL5KV6X-jDDE-l_b8k-Wd34)
+- for autocompletion form I used slightly modified code from [this w3scool Lesson](https://www.w3schools.com/howto/howto_js_autocomplete.asp?fbclid=IwAR1FcWSdj9JA7dfCT6pJFAN05ZKD__FJZos3aL5KV6X-jDDE-l_b8k-Wd34).

+### The project is still in progress